straysheep-dev/straysheep-dev.github.io/docs/blog/posts/windows.md

 Get-VMSwitch | where { $_.SwitchName -eq "CustomNATSwitch" | Remove-VMSwitch
 ```

-If you want to be able to reach VM's on this switch from the host or WSL, you'll need to enable forwarding, as mentioned above in the section titled [WSL: Communicating with Hyper-V](#wsl-communicating-with-hyper-v).
+If you want to be able to reach VM's on this switch from the host or WSL, you'll need to enable forwarding, as mentioned above in the section titled [Communicating with Hyper-V](#communicating-with-hyper-v).
 Just remember, the Windows host is likely filtering `ping` packets.
 Try `ssh`, [`Test-NetConnection`](https://learn.microsoft.com/en-us/powershell/module/nettcpip/test-netconnection?view=windowsserver2022-ps), [`nmap`](https://nmap.org/), or [`naabu`](https://github.com/projectdiscovery/naabu) to verify connectivity.

 ```powershell
 # Apply